Rednaxela-Code/SmartExpenses/README.md

 ---

-By focusing on simplicity and scalability, this project aims to grow into a powerful tool for managing personal and household finances while incorporating modern technologies like AI for added value.
+By focusing on simplicity, scalability, and cross-platform compatibility, this project aims to grow into a powerful tool for managing personal and household finances while incorporating modern technologies like AI for added value.